AnjaliSandip/FastIceFlo/README.md

 Step 1.
 Clone or download this repository.  <br>
 Step 2.
 Compile the `ssa_fem_pt.cu` routine on a system hosting an Nvidia Tesla V100 GPU `nvcc -arch=sm_70 -O3 -lineinfo   ssa_fem_pt.cu  -Ddmp=$damp -Dstability=$vel_rela -Drela=$visc_rela`   <br>
 Step 3.
 Run  <br>
 Step 4.
-Extract and plot the results, ice velocity distribution, for a glacier model configuration at a spatial resolution (or grid size): <br>
+Along with a .txt file that stores the computational time, effective memory throughput and the PT iterations to meet stopping criterion, a .outbin file will be generated.
+To extract and plot the ice velocity distribution, for a glacier model configuration at a spatial resolution (or grid size): <br>
-        -  Store .mat file and corresponding outbin file in a MATLAB directory <br>
+        -  Store .mat file (Glacier model configurations/step 3) and corresponding outbin file in a MATLAB directory <br>
-        -  Run the visme.m file from the same directory (as in Step 1) <br>
+        -  Execute the following statements in the MATLAB command window `load "insert name of .mat file here" md.miscellaneous.name = 'output';
+        md=loadresultsfromdisk(md, 'output.outbin')
+        plotmodel(md,'data',sqrt(md.results.PTsolution.Vx.^2 + md.results.PTsolution.Vy.^2));`
         -  View results <br>
+        Does this have to be done in the ISSM environment?

 | Jakobshavn Isbrae DoFs | $\gamma$  | $\theta_v$ | $\theta_{\mu}$ | Pine Island Glacier DoFs | $\gamma$ | $\theta_v$ | $\theta_{\mu}$ |